hashlag/base_codec/README.md

 This project includes custom implementations of Base32 encoding and decoding algorithms covered with UT via [the GoogleTest Framework](https://github.com/google/googletest).

-Prebuilt Nullsoft Install System installer is available in [Releases]().
+Prebuilt Nullsoft Install System installer for Win64 is available in [Releases](https://github.com/hashlag/base_codec/releases/).

 Nullsoft Install System script is also included and can be found inside `nsis/` subdirectory.